Modulus modulus

-Modulus modulus, commonly known as the buttonsnail, is a species of small sea snail, a marine gastropod mollusk in the family Modulidae.
+Modulus modulus, commonly known as the buttonsnail, is a species of small sea snail, a marine gastropod mollusc in the family Modulidae.

 Distribution

-The distribution of this species includes both the east and west coast of Florida.
+This species occurs in the Caribbean Sea and includes both the east and west coast of Florida.

 Description

 The maximum recorded shell length is 16.5 mm.
 The overall shape of the shell is button-like, with a gray or brown streaked, ridge-sculptured body whorl and a low spire.

 Habitat

 The minimum recorded depth is 0 m.
 The maximum recorded depth is 105 m.

 Found in shell grit and coral sand, among sea grass beds -at 2 to 3 feet depth.